embulk/embulk/docs/eeps/draft-milestones-to-v1.0-and-versioning-strategies.md

 * [EEP-6: JRuby as Optional](./eep-0006.md)
 * [EEP-7: Core Library Dependencies](./eep-0007.md)

-The stable production versions, v1.0, have come into our field of vision, but we are not clear that when we declare v1.0.
+The stable production versions, v1.0, have come into our view, but we have not been very clear about when to declare v1.0.

 The goal of this EEP is to clarify the milestones for Embulk v1.0, and to suggest future versioning strategies to follow v1.0.

 Milestones to v1.0
 ===================

-The Embulk core v1.0 would be released when the following criteria are satisfied.
+The Embulk core v1.0 would be released when the following criteria are met.

 1. The Embulk core introduces a sub-command to install Maven-style plugins.
-2. A tooling out of the Embulk core package to install Maven-style plugins is released.
+2. A tool to install Maven-style plugins is released out of the Embulk core package.
 3. The new testing framework for Embulk plugins is ready with JUnit 5.
 4. Dependency libraries of the Embulk core are up-to-date.
 5. Dependency libraries of the built-in plugins are up-to-date.